microsoft/perfview/documentation/OpenSourceGitWorkflow.md

   3. Make sure that the 'active branch' (the one in bold) is 'master'.
 If not double click on master to make it the active branch.
 If it fails (and it could easily fail because you have modified files), you will have to commit or undo those changes before proceeding.
 Ultimately you want 'master' to be the active branch.
-  4. Click on the 'remotes/upstream/master' branch, right click on it and select 'merge from'  This says we want to integrate (merge) all changes from the upstream/master branch into the currently active branch (which is master).
+  4. Right Click on the 'master' branch, right click on it and select 'Merge from'.
+Then in the 'merge from' textbox select upstream/master and click the 'Merge' button.
+This says we want to integrate (merge) all changes from the upstream/master branch into the currently active branch (which is master).
-	 A dialog will come up with text boxes filled out.
-Simply click the 'Merge' button.

 In most cases this merge operation goes without a hitch and Visual Studio will auto-commit the merge.
 However if there is a merge conflict with changes that you have made to 'master' (you really should never do that, put changes in some other